onekiloparsec/heroku-node-deploy-subfolder/README.md

 # Usage

-In order to use the action in your workflow, just add in your _.github/workflows/YOURACTION.yml_ and fill the `with` parameters.
+In order to use the action in your workflow, just add in your _.github/workflows/YOURACTION.yml_ and fill the `with` parameters. *Make sure your `dist` subfolder is commited (otherwise the `git subtree split` won't detect any change).

 # Example